Current Project Information

 Develop Draft Concept (Completed)

 Following completion of stages one and two, H+H Architects entered the drawing room to develop a draft concept.
-With the draft concept completed it is now being reviewed by the Jetty Replacement Working Group and the Council after completing a 21 day commentary period where the Esperance community were given an opportunity to comment.
-The draft concept acknowledged how our social and heritage values were captured in the design while providing an indication of what the jetty will look and feel like.
+Once the draft concept was completed it was reviewed by the Jetty Replacement Working Group and the Council after completing a 21 day commentary period where the Esperance community were given an opportunity to comment.
+The draft concept acknowledges how our social and heritage values were captured in the design while providing an indication of what the jetty will look and feel like.
+After it was endorsed by the Jetty Replacement Working Group and Council, the draft concept was developed into the Final Concept Design.